HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 say it all outright ya
 let it out ya

-gone to filling in our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in coffin dealt the hand
+gone to filling outin our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in coffin dealt the hand